After-school schemes are for children from approximately 6 to 10 years old (children from kindergarten to year 4 (class 3)).

 You apply digitally.
 If you do not have the possibility to use the internet, you can get help from the municipality.

 If your child is to change school, or only needs an after-school place later, you need to contact the municipality.

 You deregister your child digitally.

 Only a parent who has parental authority for a child can decide on registering or deregistering the child.
 However, persons who are official carers for a child can also register and deregister the child.

 If one parent has sole parental authority, then only this parent can register and deregister the child.

 You need to pay to have your child in an after-school scheme.
 The municipality determines the fees each year.

 The municipality can make a free place available if you and the family need it for financial or social reasons.
 This means that you or the family can either have the entire fee for the place at the institution paid, or part of the fee.
-You can apply to the municipality for a full or partial free place if your household jointly earns less than DKK 563,799 per year (2020).
-If you are a single parent or if there are additional children under 18 living at home, the minimum income is increased.
+You can apply to the municipality for a full or partial free place if your household jointly earns less than DKK 622,200 per year (2024).
+If you are a single parent or if there are additional children under 18 living at home, the maximum income is increased.

 You should apply digitally.
-If you are not able to make the application yourself via the internet, you can get help at your local council offices or at the library.
+If you are not able to make the application yourself via the internet, you can get help at your local Citizen Service centre.

 Free place for therapy reasons